LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/04_creating_a_class_library/index.md

 ## Updating Our Game to Use the Core Class

-Now that we have our `Core` class, let's modify our game project to use it.
+Now that we have our `Core` class, we can modify our game project to use it.
 Doing this will also help ensure that the project references were setup correctly.

 Open the *Game1.cs* file and make the following changes: